trenskow/stream-transcoder.js/README.md

 Executes the transcoder without outputting any data.
 This is useful if you only need metadata for a media file.

 Returns child process.

+### transcoder.custom(key, value)

+   * `key` String - The key for the parameter
+   * `value` String [optional] - The value for the parameter.

+Adds a custom parameter to the FFmpeg command line - this is for all your special needs that is currently not implemented as a function in the Transcoder.

+As an example:

+    .custom('ss', '00:30:00')

+Translates to on the FFmpeg command line:

+    ffmpeg -ss 00:30:00